 This summary of significant accounting policies is presented to assist in understanding the consolidated financial statements.
-The consolidated financial statements and notes are representations of the Company's management, which is responsible for their integrity and objectivity.
-These accounting policies conform to accounting principles generally accepted in the United States and have been consistently applied in the preparation of the consolidated financial statements.
+These accounting policies conform to accounting principles generally accepted in the United States of America (GAAP) and have been consistently applied in the preparation of the consolidated financial statements.